Discover Kin Kin, on the Noosa Country Drive.

 Take a country drive to visit the friendly and recently revamped Kin Kin Hotel, browse the homely Kin Kin Depot, for retro country treasures, and sit down to a sustainably sourced long lunch overlooking the rolling hills at Black Ant Gourmet, a small treasure in the hinterland dining scene.
 Discover locally-grown beans at Noosa Black Coffee and gourmet farm-grown mushrooms at nearby Eastwell Farms.
 Step out on the Noosa Trail Network, a series of tracks and trails over mixed terrain for walkers and horse and mountain bike riders.
 The Kin Kin Creation Markets are on the first Sunday of each month, and the newly-establish Kin Kin Art Fair takes place on various weekends throughout the year.

 The town is much loved for its casual charm, passionate local artists, health therapists, foodies and hobby farmers.
 The Kin Kin General Store stocks a huge variety of local produce including Kin Kin honey and tea, jam, meat, fruit and vegetables.
 You can even buy locally made eco-friendly soap and dishwashing detergent!

 The word Kin Kin comes from the indigenous word kauin kauin and refers to a species of black ant that is prevalent in the area.
 Keep your eyes out for the giant black ant statue in town!

-If you are chasing the ultimate outdoor bath experience, discover hinterland luxury at Mayan Luxe Villa.
+If you are chasing the ultimate in eco-luxury (and the most epic outdoor bath experience in the region), discover hinterland luxury at Mayan Luxe Villas.
 It's built from rammed earth for its sustainability properties and contemporary look and feel.